DataDog/terraform-provider-datadog/docs/resources/integration_confluent_resource.md

 page_title: "datadog_integration_confluent_resource Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog IntegrationConfluentResource resource.
-This can be used to create and manage Datadog integrationconfluentresource.
+This can be used to create and manage Datadog integration_confluent_resource.
 ---

 # datadog_integration_confluent_resource (Resource)